haoyangyu/dailyProgress/README.md

 # dailyProgress
-This repository is mainly for the codes I wrote to help my friend or study by myself
+This repository is mainly for the codes I wrote to help my friends or study by myself